 When will I know I have an approved practicum?

 When you have completed your interview for your prospective placement, you should confirm with the agency field instructor, you want to do your practicum at that site.
 If the agency field instructor agrees to accept you as a student, both you and the agency field instructor should accept the placement.
 The Field Education Office will confirm the placement with both the student and the agency field instructor.

 Is there an orientation for my practicum?

-Yes, the Kent School provides a practicum orientation which is conducted online the first week of the semester students begin practicum.
+Yes, the Raymond A. Kent School of Social Work & Family Science provides a practicum orientation which is conducted online the first week of the semester students begin practicum.
 The orientation is mandatory.
 Student not completing the orientation will not be allowed to proceed in practicum.

 How should I dress for my practicum?

 Students should dress in business casual attire unless otherwise instructed by your agency field instructor.
 This means you should not wear denim, or see-through clothing, no mini- skirts or backless shirts, no low-rider slacks that show underclothing, no flip flops, and no jogging suits or tennis shoes.